meowmeowcode/misery/docs/source/guide.rst

 Guide
 =====

-In examples on this page we’re going to use PostgreSQL because historically it is the first database supported by **misery**.
+For examples on this page, we’re going to use PostgreSQL because historically it's the first database supported by **misery**.

 Installation
 ------------

-At first you need to install **misery** itself:
+First, install **misery** itself:

 .. code-block:: bash

     $ pip install misery

-If you're going to use **misery** with PostgreSQL, you also need to install **aysncpg** and **PyPika**:
+If you're going to use **misery** with PostgreSQL, also install **aysncpg** and **PyPika**:

 .. code-block:: bash